As many of you know, we use bamboo fabric for our bed sheets and pillow case ranges. This post will explain why bamboo is such an amazing material!

 Due to the porous nature of bamboo fabric it is three to four times more absorbent than cotton, allowing it to wick and absorb away moisture from the body, keeping you dry and comfortable.

 The ever-growing issue of climate change is a great concern to us at Panda, that is why we pride ourselves on using environmentally friendly and sustainable materials for our products and in our offices.
-We also donate $1 from every panda pillow sold to the WWF who help try to protect not only the pandas but many other species who are threatened by climate change.
+Learn more in our Environmental Policy.